EMH333/EMH_Website/content/pages/infrastructure.md

 ## Local applications and tools:

 - Firefox - Exactly what I need, without the sketchiness of browser lock-in that is Chrome
-- Jetbrains IDE suite - Free for students and provides significant assistance when I want it
-- VS Code - For JavaScript, Golang and other related development
+- VS Code - Primary IDE
 - Ghostwriter - A simple markdown editor, which I use quite frequently (I'm using it to write this)
 - Obsidian - A more featured markdown editor, I manage a lot of private notes and writing in my Obsidian vault
 - Terminator - Easy to configure and use terminal emulator